vu5eruz/GeminiForJanitors/README.md

 <img src="images/render-3.png" />

 Put "gfjproxy" (without quotes) into **Blueprint Name**.
-Put your contacts into the value of **GFJPROXY_ADMIN**, such as your Discord or JanitorAI handles or just your name, otherwise your proxy will say it is hosted by `@undefinedundefined` from JanitorAI.
+Put your contacts into the value of **GFJPROXY_ADMIN**, such as your Discord or JanitorAI handles or just your name, otherwise your proxy will say it is hosted by Anonymous.
+If you see **GFJPROXY_RENDER_API_KEY**, you can optionally give your proxy the API key of your Render account, allowing it to tell its own bandwidth usage.
+Both values can be left empty.

 <img src="images/render-4.png" />